abhijeetmittal/Convolutional-Neural-Network/README.md

 To get the program to compute the content cost, we will now assign a_C and a_G to be the appropriate hidden layer activations.
 We will use layer conv4_2 to compute the content cost.
 The code below does the following:

 Assign the content image to be the input to the VGG model.
-Set a_C to be the tensor giving the hidden layer activation for layer "conv4_2".
-Set a_G to be the tensor giving the hidden layer activation for the same layer.
-Compute the content cost using a_C and a_G.

 # Assign the content image to be the input of the VGG model.
 sess.run(model['input'].assign(content_image))